botpress/studio/README.md

 - BP_MODULES_PATH: Path to the modules folder of a Botpress installation
 - BP_DATA_FOLDER: Path to the data folder (bots/, global/)
 - BP_SERVER_URL: to determine

+## Release workflow

+1. Type `yarn release <type>` where type can be major, minor or patch
+2. Open a PR with all the files, when it is merged on baster, binaries will be produced and released